gras/SensorWorkshop/python/16-LineFollowUsingCenterTopHat/README.md

-# 02-HelloWorld
+# 16-LineFollowUsingCenterTopHat
-##Goal:  Modify and run your first Python program
+##Goal:  Use a TopHat to follow the tape

 **To Do:**
-* change the code to print "Hello World"
-* run the program to prove that it works
-* add your name instead of "World"
-* run the program again
+* if you see the tape, turn left
+* if you don't see tape, turn right